ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/storage/customizing-raven-data-files-locations.markdown

 {PANEL: Automate storage definitions}

-To help automate the process, we have added the [Storage.OnDirectoryInitialize.Exec](../../server/configuration/storage-configuration#storage.ondirectoryinitialize.exec) configuration option.
+* To help automate the process, we have added the [on directory initialize](../../server/configuration/storage-configuration#storage.ondirectoryinitialize.exec) configuration option.
   Whenever RavenDB __creates a directory__, it will invoke the process that is defined within that configuration.
   This allows you to create a script with your own logic, defining junction/mount points as needed.

-RavenDB will invoke the process with [optional user arguments](../../server/configuration/storage-configuration#storage.ondirectoryinitialize.exec.arguments) followed by:
+* RavenDB will invoke the process with the following params:

+  * User arguments - optional params, supplied by the [optional user arguments](../../server/configuration/storage-configuration#storage.ondirectoryinitialize.exec.arguments) configuration option
   * The environment type (System, Database, Index, Configuration, Compaction)
   * The database name
   * Path of the `DataDir` directory